 Though her material was largely traditional, taken from the fertile breeding ground of the lower Chattahoochee River Valley, she also absorbed contemporary influences, including Jimmy Reed, Muddy Waters, and Elmore James.
 In the late '60s, Bryant came to the attention of folklorist George Mitchell, who recorded her and encouraged her to make increasingly public performances.
 Eventually, she agreed to perform at the Chattahoochee Folk Festival and was a smashing success, laying the groundwork for numerous tours in the United States and abroad, including notable appearances at the Blues to Bop Festival in Switzerland and the Alabama Folk Festival in Montgomery.
 With an engaging stage presence, Bryant helped pass along stories of the music's origins as well as the songs themselves.

 In 2001, she recorded her debut record for Atlanta's Terminus Records at the home of old friends Cathy and Fred Fussell, in a living room draped with thick carpets, quilts, and curtains.
 The vibe of the album is familial and instantly warm.
-She continues to perform for friends while making an occasional appearance at a local club or festival. ~ Jesse Jarnow, Rovi
+She continued to perform for friends while making an occasional appearance at a local club or festival. ~ Jesse Jarnow, Rovi